Your browser is not optimized for viewing this website.

 • Long hair must be tied back

-Age Requirement: Students must be 18+ to attend adult CE classes.
-No one under 18 years old is permitted to register for an adult class, even if accompanied by a parent or guardian
+Age Requirement: Students must be 18+ by the class start date to attend adult CE classes.
+No one under 18 years old is permitted to register for an adult class, even if accompanied by a parent or guardian.

 Forgot password?